Primal Carnage

 Primal Carnage is an asymmetrical multiplayer game developed by Lukewarm Media and released by Reverb Publishing.
 The game pits a group of armed humans against predatory dinosaurs in various combat scenarios.
 Human gameplay takes the form of a first-person shooter, whilst the dinosaurs are controlled from a third-person perspective.
 Lukewarm Media, an indie development team, announced the game in February 2010, and eventually released it on October 29, 2012.
 Primal Carnage received "mixed or average reviews" according to Metacritic.

 A prequel game, Primal Carnage: Genesis, was announced in 2013, but was put on hold shortly thereafter due to disagreements within Lukewarm Media.
 A complete rebuild of the original game was in development as of 2014.
-Circle 5 Studios took over the series later that year, and eventually published the rebuild as a sequel and paid update in 2015, under the name Primal Carnage: Extinction.
+Circle 5 Studios took over the series later that year, and eventually published the rebuild as a sequel in 2015, under the name Primal Carnage: Extinction.

 Gameplay

 Primal Carnage is an action and online asymmetrical multiplayer game that pits humans against dinosaurs.
 Both teams have their own set of playable characters, divided into classes.
 Team members work together, using their own unique abilities to succeed.
 Gameplay is viewed from a third-person perspective when playing as a dinosaur, while human players experience the game as a first-person shooter.
-Players on both teams have the option of seeing their fellow teammates through walls.
+Players on both teams have the option of seeing their teammates through walls.
 Dinosaurs eat humans to regain health, while humans must reach certain areas to replenish health and ammunition.
 Dinosaurs can hide in bushes and wait to attack humans, who generally take refuge in a few select, open areas such as a helipad while they defend against the dinosaurs.